IAS 36, paras 130-134 disclosures, impairment in the year, FVLCD and VIU, weighting and sensitivities by scenario, retail

 Estimates for value in use calculations include discount rates, long-term growth rates, expected changes to future cash flows, including volumes and prices, and the probabilities assigned to cash flow scenarios.
 Estimates are based on past experience and expectations of future changes in the market, including the prevailing economic climate and global economy, competitor activity, market dynamics, changing customer behaviours, structural challenges facing retail and the resilience afforded by the Group’s operational scale.

 Cash flow projections are based on the Group’s three-year internal forecasts, the results of which are reviewed by the Board.
-The forecasts are extrapolated to five years based on management’s expectations, and beyond five years based on estimated long-term average growth rates.
-Long-term growth rates for the Retail business are based on inflation forecasts by recognised bodies.
-Business unit level forecast growth is allocated to store-level cash-generating unit cash flows based on their relative current year actual sales performance, after adjusting for one-off cash flows affecting particular stores.
+The forecasts include best estimate assumptions on inflation, which differ by both country and revenue and cost categories.
+These cash flows are then extrapolated to five years based on management’s expectations, and beyond five years based on estimated long-term average growth rates.
+Long-term growth rates are based on inflation forecasts by recognised bodies.
+Group-level cash flow forecasts are allocated to store-level cash-generating units based on their relative current year actual sales performance, after adjusting for one-off cash flows affecting particular stores.

 The Group applies an expected cash flow approach by probability-weighting different cash flow scenarios.
 The greatest probability weighting is applied to the cash flows derived from the three-year internal forecasts.
-Additional scenarios take account of the risks presented by macroeconomic downturns, global supply pressures and climate change, consistent with the viability statement scenarios (see the Longer term viability statement in the Strategic report) as well as an upside scenario.
+One downside scenario takes account of the risks presented by ongoing geopolitical events triggering global supply chain challenges and resurgent inflation, leading to weak consumer confidence and further intensifying competition in the sector.
+A second downside scenario takes account of climate change impacts.
+These are consistent with the viability statement scenarios (see the Longer term viability statement in the Strategic report).
+The viability statement scenarios reflect ‘severe but plausible’ risks, to which management applies probability weightings in order to reflect management’s best estimate of future economic conditions.
+There is also an upside scenario which assumes a moderate outperformance of the three-year internal forecasts.

-Management estimates discount rates using pre-tax rates that reflect the market assessment as at the balance sheet date of the time value of money and the risks specific to the cash-generating units.
-The pre-tax discount rates are derived from the Group’s post-tax weighted average cost of capital, as adjusted for the specific risks relating to each geographical region.
-Risk-free rates are based on government bond rates in each geographical region and equity risk premia are based on forecasts by recognised bodies.
+Pre-tax nominal discount rates that reflect the current market assessment of the time value of money are derived from the Group’s post-tax weighted average cost of capital, adjusted for specific risks relating to each geographical region or cash-generating unit for which the cash flows have not been adjusted.
+The Group engages independent valuation specialists to determine appropriate discount rates.
+Risk-free rates are based on government bond rates, adjusted for each geographical region, and equity risk premia and equity betas are based on data from recognised bodies.
+The capital asset pricing model is used to calculate the cost of equity.

 Fair value less costs of disposal

-Fair values of owned properties are determined with regard to the market rent for the stores or for alternative uses with investment yields appropriate to reflect the physical characteristics of the property, location, infrastructure, redevelopment potential and other factors.
-In some cases, fair values include residual valuations where stores may be viable for redevelopment.
+Fair values of owned properties are determined with regard to the market rent for the stores or for alternative uses with investment yields appropriate to reflect the physical characteristics of the property, location, performance, infrastructure, energy efficiency rating, redevelopment potential and other factors.
 Fair values of leased properties are determined with regard to the discounted market rent for the property over the remaining period of the lease, reflecting the condition and location of the property and the local rental market, adjusted for a suitable void period.
 Fair values of the Group’s properties were determined with the assistance of independent professional valuers where appropriate.
 Costs of disposal are estimated based on past experience in each geographical region.

 Investments in joint ventures and associates